MojoliciousDotIO/mojolicious.io/blog/2018/12/13/taking-on-roles/index.markdown

 	say $new_path;  # /usr/local/bin/interesting.txt

 That's annoying.
+I don't like that it takes so many steps.
 There are a few methods that I'd like instead.
 I'd rather be able to write it like this, where I start with the interesting file and keep working on it instead of switching to some other object:

 	use Mojo::File qw(path);